Pinegrow/PinegrowDevelopersDocumentation/Sections and Fields.md

 ### Conditional Field Display

 **show_if**
 This key determines whether a particular field will be displayed.
 It can receive as values either a standard if conditional that references another field in the same section, or a function that can reference multiple fields or other values from the element and returns TRUE if it should be shown.
-Functions receive two arguments, values and pgel.
+Functions receive two arguments in order, ```values``` and ```pgel```.
   * __values__
   This argument is an array of all the other fields in the section and their value.
   * __pgel__